 Applications for entry to our postgraduate (research) training programme for admission in 2014/2015 -

 The closing date for our in-house funds and most of the University’s funding schemes has now passed (3 Dec 2013).
-Applications from those with their own funding will still be considered.
+All our MPhil places for 2014/2015 have now been filled.
+However applications from those who wish to commence a PhD during 2014/2015 and have their own funding in place will still be considered.

 Spring School April 2014 on “The Spreading Pathology of Neurodegenerative Disorders”.
 For details and registration, click here.